This information was updated on 3rd December 2020

 The Government has introduced emergency COVID-19 Emergency Measures, which includes:

-- essential businesses (supermarkets, markets, banks, etc) are allowed to be open from 6am-8pm
+- essential businesses (supermarkets, markets, banks, etc) are allowed to be open from 6am-9:30pm

-- hotels and lodges are allowed to be open for 24 hours (some services restricted)
+- hotels are allowed to be open for 24 hours (some services restricted)

 - social distancing and wearing of face masks protocols must be observed at ALL times